StuartCox3107/street-art-at-home/README.md

 - In the future I would like to add the option for users to be able to choose from various sized images or even custom ones.
 - I would also add email functionality to both the user login process and order confirmation process.
 - To develop the site further it would be useful to add the option for users to be able to sign in with their social media or other accounts.
+- Testing has been done manually and I would aim to do this programmatically to improve the site

 ### :arrow_up:[Top of page](#top)
 ---